Denis535/StateMachine.Pro/Readme.md

 # Overview
-The library that helps you implement the state pattern, i.e. a stateful object.
+The library that helps you implement a stateful object, i.e. state pattern.

 # Reference
 ```